googlegenomics/gcp-variant-transforms/docs/flattening_table.md

 FROM
   `project.dataset.table` AS t,
   t.call AS call,
-  call.genotype as genotype
+  call.genotype AS genotype
 ```

 ![Flatten call, genotype, alt](images/flatten_call_flatten_genotype_flatten_alt.png)

-Note that the semantics of the value of the `genotype` column is has changed
+Note that the semantics of the value of the `genotype` column has changed
 as each row only contains a single alternate allele.
 As a result, you may
 decide to reformat that column using
 `IF(genotype > 0, 1, genotype) AS alt_genotype`, which results to:
   * `0` implying reference match.
+  * `1` implying match to the particular alternate specified in the row.
   * `-1` implying not called.
-  * `1` implying match to the particular alternate specified in the row.
+Note that Variant Transforms uses `-1` to denote
+    genotypes that are not called (i.e. `.` in the VCF file).

 Finally, to only include the `alternate_bases.alt` column, you need to
 explicitly flatten on the `alternate_bases` record as well and use the index as